port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples.md

 After creating the blueprints and committing the `port-app-config.yml` file to your `.github-private` or to a specific repository, you will see new entities in Port matching your repositories alongside their issues.
 (Remember that the `port-app-config.yml` file has to be in the **default branch** of the repository to take effect).

-## Mapping repositories and folders
+## Mapping repositories and monorepos

 In the following example you will ingest your GitHub repositories and their folders to Port, you may use the following Port blueprint definitions and `port-app-config.yml`: